brachi-wernick/kafka-stream-skeleton/README.md

 This skeleton contains kafka consumer, stream processor and consumer that just print out the stream output. all are run with docker compose.

+There is a module contains the data model used for producer and stream.

 ## installation

 1. run mvn clean install